-- Ensure the metrics the PMO reports on are still needed; are aligned to stretch goals as the delivery organisation matures; are simple and focused – choose a few that really show what the business needs to know.
+- Ensure the metrics the PMO reports on are still needed; are aligned to stretch goals as the delivery organisation matures; are simple and focused – choose a few that show what the business needs to know.

-- If your PMO is fairly new, don’t worry about KPIs for now, concentrate on collecting consistent data and learning how to interrogate it.
+- If your PMO is relatively new, don’t worry about KPIs for now, concentrate on collecting consistent data and learning how to interrogate it.
 If no one is asking for metrics, don’t sweat it unless you can clearly show that it is necessary and why.

 John McIntyre – Ticketmaster UK